casey/just/README.md

 #### Invocation Directory

 - `invocation_directory()` - Retrieves the absolute path to the current directory when `just` was invoked, before `just` changed it (chdir'd) prior to executing commands.
 On Windows, `invocation_directory()` uses `cygpath` to convert the invocation directory to a Cygwin-compatible `/`-separated path.
   Use `invocation_directory_native()` to return the verbatim invocation directory on all platforms.

-For example, to call `rustfmt` on files just under the "current directory" (from the user/invoker's perspective), use the following rule:
+For example, to call `rustfmt` on files just under the "current directory" (from the user/invoker's perspective), use the following recipe:

 ```just
 rustfmt: